cemreefe/auto-blog/source/articles/2017/01/22/Why-do-some-people-have-naturally-curly-hair.md

 *By Marcus Applebee, Content Creator*

-[City], [State] - Have you ever wondered why some people have naturally curly hair?
+Have you ever wondered why some people have naturally curly hair?
 It's a unique and beautiful hair texture that has captivated people throughout history.
 In this article, we will explore the science behind curly hair and understand why it occurs in certain individuals.

 ## The Basics: Hair Structure and Texture